GammaCascade/GCascade/README.md

 Due to LFS file size restrictions, functional libraries must be downloaded from the [Zenodo repo](https://zenodo.org/doi/10.5281/zenodo.13154969).

-Auxiliary libraries are also found in the Zenodo repo.
-Auxiliary libraries are not required, and are provided for references.
+Auxiliary libraries can also be found in the Zenodo repo.
+Auxiliary libraries are not required to run $\gamma$-Cascade, and are provided for references.
 See the documentation for details.

 # Installation

 ### Step 1

-clone $\gamma$-Cascade repo
+Clone $\gamma$-Cascade repo.

 ````
 git clone https://github.com/GammaCascade/GCascade.git